ninjastack101/Britcore/README.md

 *TableComponent* and *TableColumn* are logically separated.
 This makes it possible to pass custom data to *TableComponent* and corresponding column headings to *TableColumn* along with column metadata to enable or disable sorting/filtering as per requirements.

 As there is no tight coupling between *TableComponent* and *TableColumn*, let it be any dataset, this data-table can be used to display data in tables.

+**Note**: This is demonstrated in test cases.
+While writing test cases, data-table is initialized with different set of data.

 ##### Responsive Design